 Although Google is more capable of handling stop words in queries, you should really take some time to think about your focus keyword or focus keyphrase.
-We’re not making things easier, by allowing stop words.
+Our keyword research training helps in this, but we’re aware that we’re not making things easier by allowing stop words.
 We’re so sorry!

 Take the following two steps before deciding on the exact formulation of your focus keyword or keyphrase:

 The first step in deciding the exact formulation of your focus keyphrase is to Google the two (or three) options you’re considering.
 Are the results similar?
 Then it won’t matter much which keyphrase you choose.
 In some cases, results will really differ.
 For instance: searching for [notebook], will get you results containing all kinds of portable computers.
 Searching for [the notebook], however, will get you… Ryan Gosling.

 Step 2: decide upon your focus keyword using Google Trends